mammasmias/IterativeRotationsAssignments/IRA/README.md

 atoms.
 The input_file_noneq.xyz should contain structures with different number of atoms, such that the first structure contains less atoms that the second structure.
 The input_file_general.xyz con be either of the above two cases.

+## References
+<a id="1">[1]</a>
+Gunde M., Salles N., Hemeryck A., Martin Samos L.
+*IRA: A shape matching approach for recognition and comparison of generic atomic patterns*, Journal of Chemical Information and Modeling (2021), to appear online